 - Add additional keywords related to your reopening such as #dinelocal, #reopen, and #welcomeback

 - Monitor changes to state and local government dining-in mandates as more states are allowed to reopen search results will be impacted and adjustments will need to be made

 - Brands with international locations need to consider how to shift marketing dollars based on changing countries’ recovery and reopening processes

 - Automation may be lagging behind trends and you should consider switching to a manual process giving yourself the most control so your dollars are put to work in the most efficient way possible

 By aligning communication strategies across all channels and setting strict health and safety standards company-wide, brands can draw a loyal customer base that will help them recover from the pandemic and position themselves for continued success.

-Visit our Insights Center for more best practices to help keep your business growing.
+Visit our Punchh Platform page for more customer loyalty and marketing information to help keep your business growing.